CedricChambru/CedricChambru.github.io/_pages/dataset.md

 With [Paul Maneuvrier-Hervieu](https://paulmaneuvrierhervieu.github.io/), I developed the [Historical Social Conflict Database (HiSCoD)](https://www.unicaen.fr/hiscod), which lists information on more than 20,000 episodes of social conflict between the 12th century and the late 19th century.

-Raw data available in csv format in the [Github repository](https://github.com/hiscod/hiscod-project) of the project.
+Raw data are available in csv format in the [Github repository](https://github.com/hiscod/hiscod-project) of the project.

 For more details on the construction of the database, please see the [working paper](https://doi.org/10.5167/uzh-207639).

 ## French Historical GIS